siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 Appendix 215 sharpens one part of this.
 The factor of two in light bending should not be treated as explained by arbitrary constitutive symmetry.
 It belongs more deeply to the equal two-aspect stress of a null Maxwell probe.
-What still remains is the exact background-response derivation that turns that structural fact into the full weak-field interaction law.
+What still remains is the exact interaction derivation that turns that structural fact into the full weak-field law for a bounded mass closure and a passing null probe.

 Original goal: